mayalevy/CENA/README.md

 ```
 Please notice that python path should be specified if not installed in the standard location
 ### Robustness Analysis:
-After running CENA on many genes and choosing a few of them, one can run a robustness analysis for specific genes for checking the robustness of the gene results.
-*robustness* function runs the analysis multiple times for a specific gene and returns the percentage of runs in which the cluster was found again in adittion to a score in the rang of 0-1 which represents the cluster score (low score means good score).
+After obtaining some interesting gene associations using CENA, it is advised to check their robustness.
+The robustness function runs CENA many times for a specific list of genes and returns their robustness scores across these runs.
+The robustness function applies the same parameters used in the original run (For more information, Levy et al., 2020).
 #### Example:
 ```
 library("CENA")